 To define clear and measurable performance goals, consider using the SMART goals (specific, measurable, achievable, relevant, and time-based) framework to drive employee performance all year round.
 These goals will help provide data and insights that allow managers to measure employee performance – which sets a benchmark for performance levels that can be improved upon over time.

-Get a customizable copy of SMART goals template now!
+Get a customizable copy of our SMART goals template now!

 2. Reward and recognize your employees